macnum/100-days-of-code/r1-log.md

 Kept it light today—just explored a bit of the history behind CSS Grid.
 Was interesting to see how far layout systems have come.

 ### R1D28
+Forgot to commit yesterday—slept off 😴.
+Been diving into CSS Grid.
+Not gonna lie, the syntax is a bit confusing.
+But I now understand:
+🔹 grid-template basics
+🔹 How to use line numbers & named areas
+🔹 Overlapping grid items

+### R1D29